misael-diaz/sonic-infinite-scroller-game-dev/README.md

 relying on (game-dev) frameworks is challenging and that is something that I wanted to do for a long time to test myself.

+Other reasons for doing this takes me back to one conversation I had with my uncle when I was a teen, he said that if liked games so much I should consider creating my own games.
+Even though that conversation and many others did not direct me towards a computer science related field (I did not even liked computers back then) his advice has remained to this day ... and now after years of writing code I can now attempt to build my own game.

+And there are of course legendary devs like the primeagen whose advice is to go build something for yourself to acquire knowledge, skills and, experience.
+Certainly, as basic as this game may be, building it has required me to research topics that I have not considered before like the X11 window system and some Linux kernel documentation for handling keyboard events (even if the latter is not actually used in this game it was a good experience to study the respective documentation).

 ## Credits

 This fan made game would not have been possible without the Sonic Team efforts and Sega.